dimitriobin/P06_so-pekocko/README.md

 2. Move into the back_end folder with `cd back_end/`
 3. Run `npm install`.
 That will install the back end API on your local system.
+4. Copy .env.example to .env and set you environment
-4. Run the server with `npm run start`.
+5. Run the server with `npm run start`.
 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

-5. Then move into the front_end folder with `cd front_end/`
+6. Then move into the front_end folder with `cd front_end/`
-6. Run `npm install`.
+7. Run `npm install`.
 That will install the front end application on your local system.
-7. Run the npm scrypt `npm run start`.
+8. Run the npm scrypt `npm run start`.
     The server should run on `localhost` with default port `4200`

 ### Documentations ###